Brian Little: West Bromwich Albion

-Before the 1999–2000 season was under-way, Little was back in employment as manager of West Bromwich Albion.
-The club were languishing in Division One and had been outside the top division since 1986, but Little was unable to revive Albion's fortunes.
+Little made a quick return to management when he was appointed manager of West Bromwich Albion.
+The club were languishing in Division One and had been outside the top division since 1986, but continued to struggle in the league under Little.

 In January 2000 the promising Italian midfielder Enzo Maresca was transferred to Juventus for £4 million as Albion battled against relegation.
-Little was sacked in March 2000 after just eight months in charge and replaced by Gary Megson.
+Little was sacked in March 2000 after just eight months in charge and replaced by Gary Megson, who guided Albion to promotion two years later.

 Hull City

 In April 2000, just one month after leaving the Hawthorns, Little was appointed manager of Division Three strugglers Hull City.
 The Tigers were hit by huge debts and were locked out of Boothferry Park for one game by the landlord, former tennis player David Lloyd.
 By the end of the 2000–01 season, Hull had been saved from closure by new owner Adam Pearson, and the club's future looked brighter.
 They reached the Division Three playoffs, but lost to Leyton Orient in the semi-finals.

 In autumn 2001, following the dismissal of manager Peter Taylor, media reports suggested that Little was going to be approached by Leicester City about a possible second spell as manager, but the job went to Dave Bassett instead.
 By February 2002 Hull City looked well on course for automatic promotion from Division Three.
 But Little unexpectedly announced his resignation from the club, and under his successor Jan Mølby, the club's fortunes slipped dramatically and they could not even finish high enough for a play-off place.